 Losing excess weight can help you deal with your diabetes better.
 A healthy weight helps control the blood sugar levels and lead to fewer fluctuations in your glucose levels.
 Plus, being lean will ensure that your heart and your kidneys are not unnecessarily taxed.

 Keeping a constant watch on your blood glucose levels will ensure that you control major deviations from the set ranges.
 Keep a diary to track the effect of food and diet on your sugar levels.

-By keeping a track of the amount and the kind of carbohydrates you are eating will help you figure out which ones are good for you.
-Choose high-fiber carbs, preferably with a low glycemic index to manage diabetes optimally.
+By keeping track of the amount and the kind of carbohydrates you are eating will help you figure out which ones are good for you.
+Choose high-fibre carbs, preferably with a low glycemic index to manage diabetes optimally.